isabella232/docs-vuepress/docs/api/rundeck-api.md

 *Since API version 11*: JSON content can be retrieved with `Accept: application/json`

 *Since API version 26*: add the project `label` to the response

+*Since API version 33*: add the project `created` date to the response.
+This is based on the creation of the `project.properties` file in the file system or in the DB storage.

 ``` json
 [